iree-org/iree-torch/README.md

 ## Native, On-device Training

-A small, self-contained binary can be built for deploying to resource-constrained environments can be found in [this example](https://github.com/iree-org/iree-torch/tree/main/examples/native_training).
+A small (~100-250KB), self-contained binary can be built for deploying to resource-constrained environments.
+An example illustrating this can be found in [this example](https://github.com/iree-org/iree-torch/tree/main/examples/native_training).
+This binary runs a model without a Python interpreter.

 # Planned features